Organization

 The GP-RSS will provide practical international education in a wide range of fields from academia to the field of disaster science and safety by assigning world-class faculty members who have achieved results in this field, inviting top-level overseas researchers, and actively conducting research and student exchanges with overseas partner educational and research institutions.
 The program provides practical international education to cultivate highly specialized and internationally active human resources in a wide range of fields, from academia to the field.

-International Joint Graduate School of Japanese Studies
+International Graduate Program in Japanese Studies

-In FY2018, the International Joint Graduate School of Japanese Studies, an integrated master's and doctoral joint graduate degree program in which the Graduate School and all Tohoku University humanities and social sciences departments participate, was launched.
+In AY2018, the International Joint Graduate School of Japanese Studies, an integrated master's and doctoral joint graduate degree program in which the Graduate School and all Tohoku University humanities and social sciences departments participate, was launched.
 By building a platform for multidisciplinary and creative Japanese studies from the perspectives of “representation,” “capital,” and “empathy” in collaboration with overseas universities, we aim to create a new Japanese studies by transmitting “Japanese studies from the perspective of Japan” to the world and absorbing “Japanese studies from the perspective of the world” into Japan.

 Scroll